-There are notches near thighs area of the inseam and side seam.
+There are notches near the thighs area of the inseam and side seam.
 They are there for connecting the back and front pieces.
 Cuts should overlay perfectly from notch down towards the end of the legs, but you need to stretch front pieces a little from notch up towards the waistline for perfect connection of inseams and side seams.
-Difference in length is small (only few millimeters), but it is there.
-Tracksuit should fit you nicely thanks to this difference.
+The difference in length is small (only a few millimeters), but it is there.
+The sweatpants should fit you nicely thanks to this difference.

 Sew pinned inseams together.

-Always progress from crotch seam down.
+Always progress from the crotch seam down.
 Sew both legs.